mainanorbert/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 3. How to write and read a JSON file
 4. What is *args and how to use it
 5. What is **kwargs and how to use it
 6. How to handle named arguments in a function
+## My Social Media Pages
 [Follow Twiter](twitter.com/mainanorbert2)
 [My LinkedIn](linkedin.com/in/norbert-osiemo-0256a4144/)